-Pump jacks equipped with AC motors/VFDs and linear hydraulic pump-jacks with continuous position sensing are similarly capable of remotely and precisely controlling polished rod velocity and are therefore useful at dealing with light debris and gas interference issues that commonly occur in horizontally drilled wells.
-Linear hydraulic pump-jacks with real time position and speed control capabilities also have the benefit of precise position control enabling features such as automated valve tests and cleaning out moderate amounts of sand from a downhole pump.
+Pumpjacks equipped with AC motors/VFDs and linear hydraulic pumpjacks with continuous position sensing are similarly capable of remotely and precisely controlling polished rod velocity and are therefore useful at dealing with light debris and gas interference issues that commonly occur in horizontally drilled wells.
+Linear hydraulic pumpjacks with real-time position and speed control capabilities also have the benefit of precise position control, enabling features such as automated valve tests and the cleaning out of moderate amounts of sand from a downhole pump.
 As an added benefit, these features are not restricted to sites that have AC power.
-They can also be exploited on a linear hydraulic pump jack with a combustible powerpack.
+They can also be exploited on a linear hydraulic pumpjack with a combustible powerpack.

-New and sophisticated hydraulic solutions deliver unprecedented capability beyond the most sophisticated conventional pump jacks.
+New sophisticated hydraulic solutions deliver unprecedented capability beyond the most sophisticated conventional pumpjacks.
 These features are critical for operating the new breed of horizontally drilled and hydraulically fractured oil wells.
-Their unique capabilities to deliver truly optimized operation make then the best in class and are the best match to effectively produce today's oil wells.
+Their unique capabilities to deliver truly optimized operation make them the best-in-class solution and the best match to effectively optimize production of today's oil wells.